 We thank Katja Broeck who initiated the conceptualisation of the present manuscript.

+Open Access funding enabled and organized by Projekt DEAL.
 The positions of Katharina Straumer and Daniel Koske where financed by the EU INTERREG Baltic Sea Region Programme 2014–2020 within the DAIMON 2 project.

 Ethics approval and consent to participate